 The mere existence of local knowledge or connections within the local community will not normally be sufficient to meet this test.
-There must be some factor that might positively harm a member's ability to judge the public interest objectively.
+There must be some factor that might positively harm a Member's ability to judge the public interest objectively.

-Planning Applications by Members or Officers
+14 Planning Applications by Members or Officers

 - (a) The impartiality of the planning process requires particular care when dealing with an application by anyone who might ordinarily be involved in that process.
-Whenever any Member or officer submits an application to the Authority for himself/herself or on behalf of any other person, they must inform both the Head of Planning and the Authority's Monitoring Officer and not take part in processing or determining the application. - (b) The Head of Planning will ensure that all such applications are determined at the appropriate Committee Meeting and not under any delegated powers.
-The consideration of such a proposal from a Member would be considered as a prejudicial interest for that Member under the code.
-The Member may make a representation to the meeting under the same procedures that apply as set out in para 15 below. - (c) A Member or officer shall have the same rights as a member of the public in discussing their proposal with a planning officer in advance of consideration by a Committee. - (d) Consideration by the Planning Committee of a planning application from a Member of the Authority does not automatically give rise to a personal interest for other Members of the Authority.
-The Standards Board's view is that there must be a closer personal association with that Member such as friendship or a business relationship that is outside the usual day to day working contacts and relationships normally expected between Members of local authorities.
+Whenever any Member or officer submits an application to the Authority for himself/herself or on behalf of any other person, they must inform both the Head of Planning and the Authority's Monitoring Officer using the prescribed form and not take part in processing or determining the application.
+Authority Members should also use the prescribed form to inform the Head of Planning and the Authority's Monitoring Officer if a planning application affects any disclosable pecuniary interest or a "relevant person" as defined under paragraph 18(3) of the Member Code of Conduct.
+This includes: - a family member or anyone with a close association or a person or body who employs or has appointed such persons, including any firm in which they are a partner, or any company of which they are directors; - any person or body in whom such persons have a beneficial interest in a class of securities exceeding the nominal value of £25,000; or - any body of which they are a member or in a position of general control or management. - (b) The Head of Planning will ensure that all such applications are determined at the appropriate Committee Meeting and not under any delegated powers.
+The consideration of such a proposal from a Member would be considered as a Disclosable Pecuniary interest for that Member under the code.
+The member may not make a representation to the meetings unless a dispensation has been granted see paragraph 15 below.
+However a member may make written representations in their private capacity addressed to officers.
+In these circumstances it is good practice to set out the existence and nature of the members interest and/or a member may use a professional representative to act on their behalf such as a planning agent. - (c) A Member or officer shall have the same rights as a member of the public in discussing their proposal with a planning officer in advance of consideration by a Committee. - (d) Consideration by the Planning Committee of a planning application from a Member of the Authority does not automatically give rise to a personal interest for other Members of the Authority.
+The view is that there must be a closer personal association with that Member such as friendship or a business relationship that is outside the usual day to day working contacts and relationships normally expected between Members of local authorities.
 The same principles will apply to an application from an officer of the Authority.
 If there is such a close personal association a prejudicial interest may arise as the well-being or financial position of the Member or officer is likely to be affected more than the majority of the inhabitants of the Authority's area.
 A member of the public, who knows the relevant facts, would reasonably think the Member's personal interest is so significant that it is likely to prejudice their judgment of the public interest.